Bold flavors of tomato, basil, and garlic make up this Easy Pasta Caprese.

 Perfect for a hot side dish, the vibrant colors, and beautiful flavors make up a meal done in mere minutes.

 You cannot go wrong with balancing the hearty filling of pasta with the light taste of tomatoes and olives.
 It’s a traditional dish that easily converts to a dinner recipe with a few fun additives, so let’s start on this unique one-pan meal now.

-While I specialize in side dish recipes (cause lets face it, so much variety there!), much of what I publish can easily be used as a main dish or light vegetarian flare.
+While I specialize in side dish recipes (because, let’s face it, there’s so much variety there!), much of what I publish can easily be used as a main dish or with a light vegetarian flare.

 Looking for more Caprese Recipes?

-Create a Mind Blow Appetizer Table with these recipes:
+Create a mind-blowing appetizer table with these recipes:

 - Ensalada Caprese

 - Caprese Lady Bug Appetizer

 Pasta Caprese Recipe

 As you will note in the recipe, this pasta Caprese doesn’t have balsamic vinegar or a balsamic drizzle on it, but by all means, right before serving, feel free to drizzle your tomatoes with some homemade balsamic reduction.